Meet our trustees

 Founding Director of the Cambridge Science Centre, former Chair of Taylor Vinters

 Was a corporate lawyer and highly successful Chairman and Senior Partner of Taylor Vinters – a law firm with offices in Cambridge, London and Singapore – until his retirement in 2013.
-He is a founding Director of the Cambridge Science Centre (now Scionic).
+He is a founding Director of the Cambridge Science Centre.

 John’s broad experience has embraced most areas of corporate legal work over the